karran13/RWP-Tracking/README.md

 The python scripts for the pipeline can be found in the Python_Only_version folder.
 The scripts and their individual input formats are described below:

+### data_script.py

-1. data_script.py - This script converts an input meridional wind field in .nc format to the desired .vtk format scalar field for further processing.
-To run the script, the following terminal command is to be executed -
+This script converts an input meridional wind field in .nc format to the desired .vtk format scalar field for further processing.
+To run the script, execute the following command in the terminal:

-[ParaView Install Directory]/bin/pvpython [Path to .nc file to be converted] [Desired Output Path] [Repo Directory]/Python_Only_version/
+`[ParaView Install Directory]/bin/pvpython [Path to .nc file to be converted] [Desired Output Path] [Repo Directory]/Python_Only_version`

 This will store a folder with the name of the nc file in the desired output path containing scalar_field.vtk files for each timestep     in the .nc file.

+### cluster_max.py/cluster_min.py

-2. cluster_max.py/cluster_min.py - These scripts take as input the meridional wind field in .vtk format and output the maxima and minima along with their cluster IDs in a vtu format.
+These scripts take as input the meridional wind field in .vtk format and output the maxima and minima along with their cluster IDs in a vtu format.
 The vtu can be directly visualized in ParaView.
 To specify the meridional wind field path, one must modify the following line in the python script -

-file_reader.SetFileName('[path to scalar_field.vtk]')
+   `file_reader.SetFileName('[path to scalar_field.vtk]')`

+### graph_computation.py

-3. graph_computation.py - This script takes as input the clustered maxima and minima in vtu format along with the meridional wind field in vtk format, and outputs the final RWP graph in the vtu format.
+This script takes as input the clustered maxima and minima in vtu format along with the meridional wind field in vtk format.
+It outputs the final RWP graph in the vtu format.
 The output vtu can again be visualized in ParaView.

-Further it is stored such that subsequent points in the output list constitute a line (for e.g the first and second point in the output list form a line, the third and fourth form a line and so on).
+Further, the RWP graph is stored such that subsequent points in the output list constitute a line (for e.g the first and second point in the output list form a line, the third and fourth form a line and so on).
 This ordered storage allows for easily saving to csv format from within ParaView, or using a csvFileWriter in vtk without losing access to the topology of the graph.

 To specify input clustered maxima/minima and scalar field, the following paths in the script must be modified:

-file_reader.SetFileName('clustered_max.vtu') - maxima
+   `file_reader.SetFileName('clustered_max.vtu')` - maxima

-file_reader.SetFileName('clustered_min.vtu') - minima
+   `file_reader.SetFileName('clustered_min.vtu')` - minima

-file_reader.SetFileName('forecast_bust_0.vtk') - scalar field
+   `file_reader.SetFileName('forecast_bust_0.vtk')` - scalar field

-The code further contains access to modifiable thresholds - the scalar pruning threshold and the edge threshold as described in our paper.
+This script further contains access to the modifiable thresholds.
+Namely, the scalar pruning threshold and the edge threshold as described in our paper.
 The following lines must be modified to change the thresholds:

-scalar_pruned_assoc_graph = scalarThresh(assoc_graph,"Min Scalar Intensity",scalar_thresh,100) - for scalar threshold change the value of scalar_thresh in this line
+to modify the scalar threshold change the value of scalar_thresh in this line:

+   `scalar_pruned_assoc_graph = scalarThresh(assoc_graph,"Min Scalar Intensity",scalar_thresh,100)`

-edge_wt_pruned_graph = scalarThresh(edge_wted_graph,"Updated Dist",edge_thresh,1000) - for edge threshold change the value of edge_thresh in this line
+to modify the edge threshold change the value of edge_thresh in this line:

+   `edge_wt_pruned_graph = scalarThresh(edge_wted_graph,"Updated Dist",edge_thresh,1000)`

 ---